Professional course Professional Skills Course

 - Financial and Business Skills (three days) - develops your awareness of professional conduct relating to financial and accounting matters, including money laundering and mortgage fraud issues.
 This module also provides you with the knowledge of investment business in accordance with the SRA rules made under the Financial Services and Markets Act 2000.

-In addition to the compulsory core modules, you will complete four days of elective modules to suit your areas of interest.
-These will allow you to expand on one or more of the subject areas from the compulsory modules, so you can specialise in particular areas of practice.
+In addition to the compulsory core modules, you will complete four days of elective modules to suit your areas of interest, which will allow you to expand on one or more of the subject areas from the compulsory modules, so you can specialise in particular areas of practice.

-Each elective modulelasts one day, and although there is no formal appraisal, you will be expected to actively participate.
+Each elective module lasts one day and, although there is no formal appraisal, you will be expected to actively participate and full attendance is mandatory.
 You will choose four electives in total, which you will normally study after the compulsory core modules in the second year of training.

 People who have completed the CILEX route to qualification may be exempt from the electives but you will need to check this with the SRA.
 You can also apply to the SRA to exempt you from certain core modules, for example, on the basis of your past experience in practice.